Getting Started with GraphQL in ASP.NET Core

 Let’s create a new ASP.NET Core Web Application and make sure the application is building and running fine in the browser.
 Next, we need to install Entity Framework Core and Hot Chocolate packages so open the NuGet package manager or Package Manager Console in Visual Studio 2022 and search and install the following packages in the project.

-READ ALSO: Building Multilingual Applications in ASP.NET Core
+READ ALSO: How to Consume Third-party Web APIs in ASP.NET Core

 We are using an existing SQL Server database that’s why we want to use EF Core (database first) approach to reverse engineer the entity models and DbContext.
 For this purpose, we can use the Scaffold-DbContext command which has many options to customize the generated code.
 You can read more about EF Core (database first) in my other post.